Rigidity of high dimensional graph manifolds: Generalized graph manifolds

 We now ``truncate'' the cusps of $N_i$ by setting $\overline{N}_i=N_i\setminus \cup_{j=1}^{a_i} T_j^{n_i-1}\times (4,\infty)$, where $T_j^{n_i-1}\times [0,\infty)$, $j=1,\ldots,a_i$ are the cusps of $V_i$.
 If $V_i=\overline{N}_i\times T^{n-n_i}$, then $V_i$ is a well-defined smooth manifold with boundary, and as mentioned above the boundary of $V_i$ is endowed with a well-defined affine structure.
 Moreover, the boundary of $V_i$ admits a collar which is canonically foliated by affine tori.

 Let now $\mathcal{B}$ be a subset of the set of boundary components of the $V_i$'s, and suppose that a pairing of the boundary components in $\mathcal{B}$ is fixed.
 We can construct a smooth manifold $M$ by gluing the $V_i$'s along affine diffeomorphisms between the paired tori in $\mathcal{B}$: the smooth manifold $M$ obtained in this way is what we call a \emph{graph $n$-manifold}.
 The manifolds $V_1,\ldots,V_k$ (which will be often considered as subsets of $M$ itself) are called the \emph{pieces} of $M$.
 For every $i$, we say that $N_i$ (or $\overline{N}_i$) is the \emph{base} of $V_i$, while if $p\in\overline{N}_i$, then the set $\{p\}\times T^{n-n_i}\subseteq V_i$ is a \emph{fiber} of $V_i$.
 Abusing terminology, we will sometimes also refer to $T^{n-n_i}$ as the fiber of $V_i$.
+The toric hypersurfaces of $M$ corresponding to the tori in $\mathcal{B}$ will be called the {\it internal walls} of $M$ (so any two distinct pieces in $M$ will be separated by a collection of internal walls), while the components of $\partial M$ will be called the \emph{boundary walls} of $M$.
+We say that $M$ is \emph{purely hyperbolic} if the fiber of every piece of $M$ is trivial, i.e.~if pieces of $M$ are just truncated complete finite-volume hyperbolic $n$-manifolds with toric cusps.

 Observe that $M$ is closed (\emph{i.e.}~$\partial M=\emptyset$) if and only if $\mathcal{B}$ coincides with the whole set of boundary components of the $V_i$'s.

 \begin{remark} The product of an affine torus with a truncated hyperbolic manifold with toric cusps provides the simplest example of graph manifold with non-empty boundary.
 The quasi-isometry type of the fundamental group of such a manifold will be studied in detail in Chapter~\ref{product:sec}. \end{remark}